A Preface to a Creative Line - A warm up activity that will be suitable to every grade every student

 Activity: The Line of Thought

-Have a good selection of colored pencils and invite students to pick two colors, do not give opinions, and do not participate in any way in their color choices.
+Have a good selection of colored pencils and invite students to pick two colors; do not give opinions.
+Do not participate in any way in their color choices.

-Invite students to take one color in each hand, place their hands on the surface of the paper, close their eyes, and draw with both hands free all over the paper, without breaking the line (continuous line) and without opening their eyes.
-Advise students to stop when they feel is done or is enough, they do need to feel they have finished.
+Invite students to take one color in each hand, place their hands on the surface of the paper, close their eyes, and draw with both hands free all over the paper, without breaking the line (uninterrupted line) without opening their eyes.
+Advise students to stop when they feel the line is completed, done, or it is enough; they do need to feel it is finished.

-· Line strength or degree of intensity in which the line has been drew.
+· Line strength or degree of intensity with which the line has been drawn.

-· How open, close, tangled or empty, how confusing or simple, how busy, noisy, or quiet the lines look.
+· How open, closed, tangled, or empty, how confusing or simple, how busy, noisy, or quiet the lines look.

-· And how everything is just perfect for crazy or un-meaningful may look.
+· And how everything is just perfect for crazy or meaningless may look.

 Our second part is about colors; without trying to lecture about color theory, enlighten your students with two facts about colors.
-Hot colors like; yellows, oranges, reds, and sometimes purple (depending on the amount of red this purple has) pop up into our eyes first than any other color, and cold colors like; blues and some greens and purples remain at the back creating distance and perhaps tension.
-This happens with no control on our part, is just our brain setup.
+Hot colors like yellows, oranges, reds, and sometimes purple (depending on the amount of red it has) appear in our eyes first.
+Subsequently, cold colors like blues and some greens, and purples remain at the back, creating distance and perhaps tension.
+This happens without apparent control from our part. (just our brain setup.)

-Invite now the students to select any color they want to color the empty spaces they have accidentally created between the lines with the intention of:
+Invite the students to select any color they want to color the empty spaces they have accidentally created between the lines, with the intention of:

 · Open up close and tangled lines